 That's why this new Underworld: Awakening (released next Friday-ish) looks good to me.
 After Melancholia and Rise of the Planet of the Apes it may be the first movie to wise up and root for the other side; to trust we're smart enough not to start biting people because we saw the protagonist do it, or that we'll hate humanity like we don't all ready hate ourselves worse than we ever could our killer.

-Awakening's plot is that Kate Beckinsale and company are now hunted down by humanity instead of werewolves (The werewolves are to apes as vamps are to humans in the Underworld - Planet of the Apes continuum).
+Awakening's plot is that Kate Beckinsale and company are now hunted down by humanity instead of werewolves or vice veersa.
 As humanity has become a dreary bore lately, what with the old white devil sea / Republican debates, I'm sure I'm not alone in rooting for our extinction: in his review of We are the Night on Spellbound Cinema, Daniel Orion Davis brings up Sartre's concept of 'bad faith:'

 Inevitably, comes the turn, however.
 We are socialized to reject "vampirism" in all its metaphoric capacity.
 Taught, for very socially beneficial reasons, that might can not make right.
 And so we must deceive ourselves, practice "bad faith" and call the fantasy a nightmare.
 If it is wrong to dominate others, then it must be wrong to fantasize about dominating others.
-And so the figure of the brooding vampire, the repentant sinner, the...sigh..."vegetarian."I say a humanity that can cheer its own demise is a saved humanity, for it is our objective perspective about ourselves that saves us -- what exploited, tortured laboratory chimp among us will feel vindicated by Rise of the Planet of the Apes?
+And so the figure of the brooding vampire, the repentant sinner, the...sigh..."vegetarian."I say a humanity that can cheer its own demise, that can trust itself to fantasize against its own best interest, is a saved humanity, for it is our objective perspective about ourselves that saves us -- what exploited, tortured laboratory chimp among us will feel vindicated by Rise of the Planet of the Apes?
 None, but we made it anyway.
 That's good.
 What vampire action group will howl in outrage if the good vampires don't stick to their 'animal blood' diet?
-None, but filmmakers seem to think a whole contingent of nervous 'defamation of the undead' anti-lobbyists are outside on a picket line/ A morally ambiguous approach would add all sorts of modern resonance and it is not here.
+None, but filmmakers seem to think a whole contingent of nervous 'defamation of the undead' anti-lobbyists are outside on a picket line.
+A morally ambiguous approach would add all sorts of modern resonance and it is not here.
 The misanthropic approach of Rise and Awakening is ballsy bravery; Night is squeamish cowardice.